Driven is taking on a long-standing challenge.

 All these people contribute to create the immediate environment of the responders.
 Everyone here have the ability to contribute to resilience, or work against it.

 This is where we see the need for broader cultural enhancement to build resilience and wellness across responder organisations, involving close collaboration with leadership, supervisors and managers, as well as responders themselves.
 To achieve this, we’ve been working on a new project!

 The HART projectHigh Adversity Resilience Training (HART) is the name of our new program aimed at responders and military personnel.
-We’ve been building this program over the last year with the help of various experts with extensive operational experience, helping to build an advanced program to build resilient cultures in these organisations.
+We’ve built this program with the help of various experts with extensive operational experience, helping to build an advanced program to build resilient cultures in these organisations.